 Regarding the second prong of the definition, OOR asserted that the emails were not education records because they were not kept in the permanent files of a student.
 Calling this view overly narrow, the court confirmed that the maintenance prong of the definition only requires that the records “must be maintained in some way that preserves them and tracks request for access to them, but placement within a single student’s permanent file is not the only action that could constitute such maintenance.”
 Regardless of where and how a student record is maintained, so long as it is, in fact, maintained, it could be protected by FERPA.

-The court’s decision adopts a more realistic standard for schools to apply when assessing whether a document constitutes a protected education record, exempt from disclosure under the Right-to-Know Law.If you have any questions about this recent decision or how it can apply to your own Right-to-Know procedures, please contact me or any member of the Barley Snyder Education Practice Group.
+The court’s decision adopts a more realistic standard for schools to apply when assessing whether a document constitutes a protected education record, exempt from disclosure under the Right-to-Know Law.If you have any questions about this recent decision or how it can apply to your own Right-to-Know procedures, please contact any member of the Barley Snyder Education Practice Group.